couryrr/bank-holiday-api/README.md

 - Seems like all of spring boot applications get written in the compose or docker file.
 - Mockito mock is not used to create dummy data :( cannot find a good way to do that yet.
 - Remember to set the hostname for connection strings as the docker container name.
+- docker can set a context for what server to use it on.
+Docker compose can do something similar with DOCKER_HOST.
+Makes deploying to remote a bit better
+  - Need to look at the --no-deps seems to not work at least in docker compose
+  - Need to checkout how to scale.
+- docker compose yml can be over ridden with additional files
+- Testing a github action is harsh.
+Still not sure it is setup the best :(

 ## Observations